keboola/website/index.md

   list:
   - link: ''
     icotype: blue
-    title: INTEGRATION
+    title: MAXIMIZE EXISTING INVESTEMENTS
-    desc: Get the data and the best tools to create ad-hoc analysis right in your department to improve your decision making.
+    desc: Our open architecture seamlessly plugs into your existing infrastructure and unlocks the value that is sitting within your systems in hours, not days.
   - link: ''
     icotype: yellowright
     title: ANALYTICS